sisrfeng/coc-wiki/Using-workspaceFolders.md

 When resolve of workspace folder failed, cwd is used for workspaceFolder, use `"workspace.workspaceFolderFallbackCwd": false` to avoid this behavior.

+To avoid folders resolved as workspace folder, use `"workspace.ignoredFolders"` configuration, which support expand environment variables and [minimatch](https://github.com/isaacs/minimatch) pattern.

 To configure `rootPatterns` for specified filetype, use autocmd like:

 ``` vim